 This is the best dairy free sour cream recipe!
 It is so good that you would never know it's also vegan and plant based.
-Easy to make with only five ingredients including cashews and coconut milk, it's the perfect topping for baked potatoes.
-It also makes a great dip and is Whole30, paleo and low in sugar too!
+It's so easy to make with only five ingredients including cashews and coconut milk.
+It's the perfect topping for baked potatoes and also makes a great dip that is Whole30, paleo and sugar free too!

 Why you will love this recipe: